Residential Architecture · New York City

 Schematic Design

-We develop preliminary floor plans, massing studies, and design concepts.
-This is where the home starts taking shape — you see it in drawings and 3D visualizations and give feedback until the direction feels right.
-This phase is intentionally iterative.
+Preliminary floor plans, massing studies, and design concepts.
+The home starts taking shape — you see it in drawings and 3D and give feedback until the direction feels right.

 03